global-asp/lida-alt-text/en/0008_a-man-and-a-girl-holding-hands-walking.md

 A man and a girl holding hands walking.

 ##
-A man is pointing at a cafe and holding hands with a girl.
+A man holding hands with a girl is pointing at a café.

 ##
-A man and girl walking into a cafe.
+A man and girl walking into a café.

 ##
-A man sitting at a table with a girl and he is ordering a coffee.
+A man sitting at a table with a girl is ordering a coffee.

 ##
-A man sitting at a table with a girl and she is ordering a soda.
+A man sitting at a table with a girl who is ordering a soda.

 ##
 A waiter holding a tray of drinks.